Frequently Asked Questions

 Does Gunstock provide discounts to Belknap County Residents?

 Belknap County Days are scheduled at least monthly during the winter season and summer season.
-County Residents can purchase discount tickets for venues and activities at Gunstock or by “Flex” passes at a reduced rate which allows them special discounts on many goods and serviced.
+County Residents can purchase discount tickets for venues and activities at Gunstock for a reduced rate which allows them special discounts on many goods and serviced.
 Belknap County Days are held at least monthly during each operating season.

 Does Gunstock cost anything to Belknap County and the Tax Payers?